User Onboarding & Team Formation

 The Challenge

 As a next-generation collaboration suite, Lark differs from other office tools in methods of use, organization charts, and potential goals.
-However, many users cannot realize Lark’s full potential due to fossilized habits.
+However, The conversion rate of new user to active user is lower than expected as user does not realize the full use of Lark office tool.

 The Approach